revati/packager/readme.md

 ## TODO

-- Figure out a way to share template config files.
+- [ ] Figure out a way to share template config files.
+	- `template:share template-name` command to upload template config file somewhere?
+- [ ] Ability to run some custom scripts (git init, composer install...) after package is initialized
+- [ ] Ability to initialize package in per template predefined custom subdirectory.
+	- runing package initialization from project root, but create package under ./packages directory.
+- [ ] Ability to create raw template from config file, for templte editing purposes.
+- [ ] Ability to pull composer packages, but not in vendor directory, but as main package, for editing purposes.

 ## Simple example